 How Playing The Church Numbers Game Works

-Why?
-Because they can’t.
-The modern understanding of church, discipleship, and leadership is found nowhere in the Bible.
+The modern understanding of church, discipleship, and leadership is found nowhere in an undiluted reading of the Bible.

 Look how many professions of faith.

-Look how many students were at the leadership conference.
+Look how many students attended the leadership conference.

-So it helps to slow down and ask a simple question: Do numbers prove God’s approval—or just God’s mercy?
+Which is why it helps to slow down, and ask a simple question:

-But no one would say God endorses incarceration, disease, or addiction.
+But no one would say God desires incarceration, disease, or addiction.

 What’s happening is simpler—and far more gracious: God meets people inside human desperation.
 That doesn’t mean He designed it, approved it, or wants us to build systems around it.